s-m-john/s-m-john_how-to-use-learnpack-tutorial/README.md

 <!-- endhide -->

 1. How to stop and start the tutorial engine.
-1. Navigate throught the exercise steps.
+1. Navigate through the exercise steps.
 2. Multiple language translations.
 3. Compiling your code.
 4. Testing your code.